Hi, I’m Claudia Suzanne, aka CSHarris

 I founded Wambtac Communications LLC, Ghostwriting Professional Designation Program, Wambtac Ghostwriters, and CertifiedGhostwriters.com.
-I also produced the international 2013 Ghostwriters Unite! conference and am spearheading its 2022 (hopefully in-person) follow-up international conference, Ghostwriters Unite 2.0
+I also produced Ghostwriters Unite!, the first and still only international conference by and for ghostwriters.

 I wrote my first book, For Musicians Only, when I couldn’t play the drums for a living anymore.
 Watson-Guptil, aka Billboard Books, published it with little fanfare and a standard advance.
 But then Adam Curry plugged it on the then-brand-new MTV and, lickety-split, it sold out in Samuel French Books and every other bookstore across the country.
 (It’s horribly out of date yet still somehow available on abebooks.com for $3.89.)